Algebraic Property Graphs: Graph and non-graph data models

-\textit{Property graphs} \cite{rodriguez2010constructions} are a family of graph data models which are typically concerned only with graph \textit{structure}; graph \textit{semantics} are left to the application.
-Every \textit{graph} in these data models is made up of a set of \textit{vertices} connected by a set of directed, labeled \textit{edges}.
+\textit{Property graphs} are a family of graph data models which are typically concerned only with graph \textit{structure}; the \textit{semantics} are left to the application.
+Every \textit{graph} in these data models is made up of a set of \textit{vertices} (or ``nodes'') connected by a set of directed, labeled \textit{edges} (or ``relationships'').
 Vertices and edges are collectively known as \textit{elements}.
-Every element has a unique identifier, and may be annotated with any number of key-value pairs known as \textit{properties}.
+Every element has a unique identifier, and may be annotated with any number of key-value pairs called \textit{properties}.\footnote{In some cases, properties are also considered to be elements, as they are in APG.}

 Beyond these basic commonalities, property graph data models start to differ.
-Among implementation-neutral property graph frameworks, the first and most widely used is Apache TinkerPop, which allows graph data models to vary according to a number of dimensions or ``features'', which conceptually may be specified by answering certain questions.
-For example: \begin{itemize} \item Which primitive types are supported in the graph?
-Are complex types such as lists, maps, and sets supported? \item Which types may be used as the identifiers of vertices and/or edges?
-For example, certain implementations identify elements with integers, others with UUIDs, and others with strings.
-Still others allow developers to provide IDs of a variety of primitive types. \item What kinds of properties are allowed?
-Usually, both vertex and edge properties are supported, but not always.
-Furthermore, certain implementations allow so-called meta-properties, described in more detail below. \end{itemize}

-Additional, vendor-specific schema frameworks provide further degrees of freedom that deal with such things as unlabeled, singly-labeled, and multiply-labeled vertices, inheritance relationships among labels, type constraints and cardinality constraints on properties and edges, higher-order edges, and more.
+Apache TinkerPop, which is the most widely used vendor-neutral property graph framework, allows graph data models to vary according to a number of ``features'' such as: \begin{itemize} \item Which primitive types are supported in the graph, and whether complex types such as lists, maps, and sets are supported \item Which types, such as strings, integers, or UUIDs, may be used as unique identifiers \item Whether vertex properties, edge properties, and/or meta-properties (all discussed below in \autoref{section.taxonomy}) are supported \end{itemize} Additional, vendor-specific schema frameworks provide further degrees of freedom that deal with such concepts as unlabeled, singly-labeled, and multiply-labeled vertices, inheritance relationships among labels, type constraints and cardinality constraints on properties and edges, higher-order edges, and so on.

-At Uber, graph-like {\it schemas} are written in a variety of formats: primarily in Thrift, Avro, and Protocol Buffers as described below, and also in an internal YAML-based format which is used for standardized vocabularies.
-Custom tooling is used to transform schemas between these source-of-truth formats, generate documentation, establish interoperability with RDF-based tools, and support other internal frameworks.
-The tooling allows interrelated sets of schemas to propagate across architectural boundaries.
-Increasing the compatibility of schemas cuts down on duplication of effort and facilitates the composition of data sources not previously connected.
-Although these schemas are particular to Uber and have been designed with its data integration efforts in mind, it has been our impression that similar notions of schema are used elsewhere for similar purposes.